distriqt/ANE-Core/integration/README.md

 >

+# Packaging

+It is important that you **do not** package these libraries in your extension.

+You should instead include the [`Core` extension](https://github.com/distriqt/ANE-Core) in your application which contains these libraries (iOS frameworks and android jars).

-# iOS
+# iOS/tvOS/macOS

-## Add the framework
+## Add the xcframework

-In order to use this functionality on iOS you will need to import the framework header:
+Firstly drag the xcframework into your Xcode project and include it in your build.

+Then import the framework header to expose the framework's functionality:

 ```objc
 #import <CoreNativeExtension/CoreNativeExtension.h>
 ```

-## iOS UIApplicationDelegate
+## `UIApplicationDelegate`

-The most important part on iOS is the application delegate (`UIApplicationDelegate`) functionality conversion into notifications which we use for all our ANEs that require `UIApplicationDelegate` functions.
+The most important part for most developers is the application delegate (`UIApplicationDelegate`) functionality.
+This converts the delegate methods calls into notifications which we use for all our extensions that require `UIApplicationDelegate` functions and allows multiple extensions to access this same functionality.
-This functionality overrides the default application delegate and creates notifications from the delegate calls that we can use in multiple native extensions.

 The `DTNotifications` class is the central location for this code.
 In order to use this in your application you must create an instance of this class in your main context initializer:

 ```objc
 DTNotifications* yourextension_notifications;